Earth Day Clean Up Poster

 • Castlebrook Park: Rashed Chowdhury and neighbours will tidy up the trails and ravines.

-• Langtry Park: Devnand Nambiar, a university student and member of H2O Canada Youth and Ontario Heroes encourages Glen Abbey students to join him here.
+• Langtry Park: Devnand Nambiar, a university student and member of H2O Canada Youth and Ontario Heroes encourages Glen Abbey students and others to join him here.

 • Millstone Park: Realtors Bill and Marlene Keay welcome your participation.

-• Nottinghill Park: David Kantor and the Federation of North American Explorers, a Catholic faith youth group.
+• Nottinghill Park: David Kantor and the Federation of North American Explorers, a Catholic faith youth group, gather here to tidy up the broader neighbourhood.

-• Ravine at Third Line and Upper Middle Road (Next to TD Bank): Amy Young welcomes you.
+• Ravine at Third Line and Upper Middle Road (Next to TD Bank): Amy Young welcomes you to pitch-in here.

 • 16 Hollow Park and area trails: Sharon Brodner directs volunteers here.